 When they leave Karl’s house, Sage asks her Grandma if she used to like men.
 Elle says, “No, I always liked women.
 I just hated myself.”

 The day is a revelation for both Elle and Sage.
 Sage sees her grandma in a new light.
 Judy reveals how much she misses Vi, who was her second parent, and did most of the mothering while Elle worked.
-Judy and Elle both are suffering their loss of Vi badly, but Elle hadn’t thought about how Judy was feeling before this crisis took her out of her own pain.
+Judy and Elle both are suffering their loss of Vi badly.
+Elle hadn’t thought about Judy’s grief before this crisis took her out of her own pain.

 Elle tries to make up for some of her bristly behavior by stopping by Olivia’s house on her way home to apologize.
 Their exchange was one of the sweetest moments in the film.
 The film ends with Elle walking away from Olivia’s house with that loose-limbed walk of hers as twilight falls on the long and eventful day.